 This vacuum is capable of cleaning big piles of pet hair on bare floor and carpet.
 However, it will not be able to clean upholstery because it lacks tools.

 Attachments and Accessories

 It only comes with an extra hard floor brush roll and that’s about it.

 Cord is around 25 feet long and it does not have any cord rewind.

 Filter Clean up

 There are a total of three filters.
-Two of them are located on top of the dirt bin and can be accessed by removing the dirt bin…
+Two of them are inside the bin.
+Check the illustration below to see exactly where it is.

 After emptying the dirt cup the next step is to open the top part by pushing a lever to access the two foam filters.